 The MBF programme combines the analytical rigour of an Economics degree with a practical focus on banking, accounting, law and finance.
 You will be effectively prepared for a career in the financial services sector, but thanks to the wide range of transferable skills developed throughout the course, our graduates also go onto rewarding careers in teaching, the civil service and general management.

-The MBF should enable you to gain further exemptions from relevant professional examinations, such as the Institute of Chartered Accountants in England and Wales (ICAEW), Chartered Institute of Management Accountants (CIMA), Association of Chartered Certified Accountants (ACCA), and the Institute of Chartered Accountants of Scotland (ICAS).
+The MBF may allow you to gain further exemptions from relevant professional examinations, such as the Institute of Chartered Accountants in England and Wales (ICAEW), Chartered Institute of Management Accountants (CIMA), Association of Chartered Certified Accountants (ACCA), and the Institute of Chartered Accountants of Scotland (ICAS), this is dealt with on a case by case basis.
 You may also choose to pursue your studies through a taught Masters programme or research programme.

 - 93% student satisfaction i.e. students satisfied with the overall quality of this course (NSS 2015)

 In your first year, you study core compulsory modules in Accounting, Economics, Law and Quantitative Methods.

 Year 2 allows you to build on this foundation with more advanced compulsory modules in Economics, Finance, Quantitative Methods, Banking and Banking Law, together with a wide range of options that enable you to specialise in your preferred areas such as economics, accounting, or banking and finance.